-Excellence: All AU activities are conducted with strong emphasis on international transparency and accountability.
+Excellence: All AU activities are conducted with strong emphasis on international quality transparency and accountability.

-Integrity: AU adheres to the principles of honesty, trustworthiness, reliability, diversity.
+Integrity: AU adheres to the principles of honesty, trustworthiness, reliability, global citizenship.

-Inclusiveness: AU embraces shared governance, inspires tolerance, and promotes global citizenship.
 It also promotes awareness of, and support for, the needs and challenges of the local and global communities.

+Inclusiveness: AU embraces shared governance, inspires tolerance, and promotes diversity.